Souravgoswami/hex-float-colour-converter/README.md

 + T clears the current colour.

 ### Mouse 🐭
-Hovering the mouse either on the hex box or on the RGB boxes will let you to type in the box.
+Hovering the mouse either on the hex box or on the RGB boxes will let you type in the box.

-### On Screen Buttons 🗔
+### On-Screen Buttons 🗔
-To press on the on screen buttons, you can left click, middle click or right click your mouse.
+To press on the on-screen buttons, you can left click, middle click or right click your mouse.
 The available buttons are:
 + Clear will clear the current colour (equivalent to pressing T).
 + Random! will give you another random colour (equivalent to pressing R).
 + Save will save your current colour to a file (equivalent to pressing S).